deesirouss/terraform/first/readme.md

-we can use > terraform init > to initialize the configuration file
+to initialize the configuration file
+> terraform init
+create execution plan and save the plan in output.terraform file
+> terraform plan -out=output.terraform
+to apply the changes
+> terraform apply output.terraform
+note: var.tfvars is ignored to upload in git repo for security reason